Iano-theDev/ALX_Recap/0x0D.  C - Preprocessor & Macros/README.md

 we can also have parameterised macros. ie: using a macro like a function.

 In the example SQR.c we use a macro as a function to give the square of a number using a parameter in the macro.
+The use of parameters on macros is not advised due to the potential error margin it holds.

 Here are some C preprocessor command Directives and their Description:
 1. #define - Substitutes a preprocessor macro.